A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Preliminaries on Continuous-time systems

-Similar to Definition \ref{ravoid}, we define the safe probabilistic invariance verification problem for continuous-time systems. \begin{definition} Given a safe set $\mathcal{X}\subset\mathbb{R}^n$, which is bounded and open, and an initial set $\mathcal{X}_0\subseteq \mathcal{X}$, the safe probabilistic invariance verification for system \eqref{sde} is to compute lower and upper bounds, denoted by $\epsilon_1\in [0,1]$ and $\epsilon_2\in [0,1]$ respectively, for the liveness probability that the system, starting from any state in $\mathcal{X}_0$, will remain inside the safe set $\mathcal{X}$ for all time, i.e., to compute $\epsilon_1$ and $\epsilon_2$ such that
+Similar to Definition \ref{ravoid}, we define the safe probabilistic invariance verification problem for continuous-time systems. \begin{definition} Given a safe set $\mathcal{X}\subset\mathbb{R}^n$, which is bounded and open, and an initial set $\mathcal{X}_0\subseteq \mathcal{X}$, the safe probabilistic invariance verification for system \eqref{sde} is to compute lower and upper bounds, denoted by $\epsilon_1\in [0,1]$ and $\epsilon_2\in [0,1]$ respectively, for the liveness probabilities that the system, starting from $\mathcal{X}_0$, will remain inside the safe set $\mathcal{X}$ for all time, i.e., to compute $\epsilon_1$ and $\epsilon_2$ such that

 \end{definition}